Movie Scene Karaoke Events in Chicago and Beyond

 (Repeat as necessary)

 Much like a standard karaoke bar, you get a list book when you enter.
 Except, instead of a list of songs, you have a list of movie scenes.
 The scenes run the gamut from classic movies to recent blockbusters, from popular fare to obscure titles, from epic speeches to multi-part ensemble scenes.
-The list also contains the amount of people in a scene, but if you want to perform all the characters all by yourself, that’s perfectly all right.
+The list also contains the number of people in a scene, but if you want to perform all the characters all by yourself, that’s perfectly all right.
 If you want to perform a scene with friends or complete strangers, feel free.
-When you have chosen a scene you want to do, seek out Katy (or whoever is the host for that evening), and let her know your name which scene you want to do.
+When you have chosen a scene you want to do, seek out Katy (or whoever is the host for that evening), and let 'em know your name and which scene you want to do.

 When you are called upon by the host, you will step onto the performance area (at The Whistler there’s a stage, but other locations may have just an area of the room.)
 There will be two screens showing the movie- a larger one pointing towards the audience for everyone to see the scene play out while you perform, and one pointing towards you so that you know how far along in the scene you are (and so that you’re not looking over your shoulder to see the scene).

 Don’t remember the lines?
 No problem- all the scenes have closed captioning on, so all you need to do is read the lines from your monitor if you’re not familiar with the scene.
 However- if you know the dialogue like the back of your hand, have fun with it- mimic the movements or vocal performance of the actors on screen, improvise lines in case there’s a scene with no dialogue, etc. One thing is certain, though- you won’t get booed if you miss a line or two.
 We in the audience know how much courage it takes to get on that stage and perform in front of strangers, so just the very idea that you’re willing to put it all on the line will earn our respect.
+Just be sure to return that respect in kind back to the audience.

 How much does it cost to do a scene?